apache/solr-operator/helm/solr-operator/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release, except for the Solr CRDs.

-**NOTE: If you are using the Zookeeper Operator helm chart as a dependency, this will also delete the ZookeeperCluster CRD, thus deleting all Zookeeper instances in the Kubernetes Cluster.**
+**NOTE: If you are using the Zookeeper Operator helm chart as a dependency and have set `zookeeper-operator.crds.install: true`, this will also delete the ZookeeperCluster CRD, thus deleting all Zookeeper instances in the Kubernetes Cluster.**

 ## Chart Values